 So when the RAF carried out a major review of aircraft support and decided to change the way the Tornado and Harrier Jump Jet’s repair business was organised, the whole super-hanger thing was no longer needed.

 The site became a white elephant.

-The NAO report explains how these two organisations had very different long term ambitions and instead of seeing the initiative as a joint project between two government arms, it was seen as a commercial venture.
+The NAO report explains how these two organizations had very different long term ambitions and instead of seeing the initiative as a joint project between two government arms, it was seen as a commercial venture.

 The NAO reported that:

-The Red Dragon project highlights the danger in large and complex projects that involve multiple public bodies of insufficient openness and information sharing.The two organisations did not work closely together.
+The Red Dragon project highlights the danger in large and complex projects that involve multiple public bodies of insufficient openness and information sharing.The two organizations did not work closely together.